-Feedback processing was marked by amplitude modulations induced by both magnitude and valence in the earlyl atency range with distinct topographical effects.
+Feedback processing was marked by amplitude modulations induced by both magnitude and valence in the early latency range with distinct topographical effects.
 Specifically, valence showed a classical negative polarity feedback related negativity (FRN).
-Magnitude showed a frontal postive deflection for larger outcomes
+In terms of feedback magnitude, we found a larger positive deflection for larger outcomes.